Attack on Convoy BN 7

-The Attack on Convoy BN 7 (20–21 October 1940) was a naval engagement in the Red Sea during the Second World War between a British force defending a convoy of merchant ships and a flotilla of Italian destroyers.
+The Attack on Convoy BN 7 (20–21 October 1940) was a naval engagement in the Red Sea during the Second World War between a British force defending convoyed merchant ships and a flotilla of Italian destroyers.
 The Italian attack failed, with only one merchant ship being slightly damaged.
 After a chase, the British destroyer HMS Kimberley torpedoed the Italian destroyer Francesco Nullo which was beached on Harmil Island.
 Kimberley was hit, disabled by Italian shore batteries on the island and towed to safety by the cruiser HMS Leander.